riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-1.md

 <img src="../images/posts/photo-blog-part-1/settings-exposed.png" class="img-responsive" />

-Other than not specifying the S3 keys the only difference with the client code is that we spit out a toast message if the file upload fails.
+Other than not specifying the S3 keys the only other difference with the client code is that we spit out a toast message if the file upload fails.

-The final code block specifies the allow rules on the collection.
+The `Images.allow...` code block specifies the allow rules on the collection.
 For now we allow any inserts so return true for inserts.
 The Update rule is also required when using the S3 store, I believe it has something to do with the way FSCollection streams the file to S3.

 OK, so we've got our collection all set-up, now we just need to hook it up in our client code.
 We'll alter our `dropzone.js` file so that it does something other than print out a console message.